MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

 * **Expression output:** 9998887777

 You can also use this pattern to remove characters and collapse a string.
-For example, the expression below removes parenthesis, dashes and space characters in the mobile number string and returns only digits.
+For example, the following expression removes parenthesis, dashes and space characters in the mobile number string and returns only digits.

 `Replace([mobile], , "[()\\s-]+", , "", , )`